Friday, 1 November 2024

 Film Review: Blitz (dir.
 Steve McQueen, 2024)

 The two films made by Steve McQueen last year - the 4 hour WWII Amsterdam documentary Occupied City, and Grenfell - were hard-core art-house projects not much seen beyond the festival circuit or the gallery.
 With Blitz, though, McQueen now returns with a much more mainstream proposition, one that continues Occupied City's exploration of Second World War experience (this time set in the city where McQueen was born rather than the one where he currently lives).
-But, as McQueen told Sight and Sound with disarming frankless last month, Blitz also seeks to put "bums on seats."
+But, as McQueen told Sight and Sound with disarming frankness last month, Blitz also seeks to put "bums on seats."

 The plot is a quest narrative in essence: it follows George's attempt to return to his Stepney home after being reluctantly evacuated by his single mother Rita (Saoirse Ronan), a munitions factory worker and amateur singer.
 George never reaches the destination of his evacuation: rather, he leaps off the train in the countryside and immediately starts his perilous odyssey back to London.